 Since its creation in 2016, TikTok has become one of the most widely used social media platforms whose popularity continues to grow and spread throughout the world.
 The app is currently available in more than 150 countries, has around 850 million monthly users and has been downloaded over two billion times worldwide.

 While many people assume that TikTok’s audience is younger, typically under 18, the app actually has a pretty broad demographic.
-In fact, more than 30% of TikTok users in the U.S. are ages 30-49 with another 7% ages 50+.
+In fact, more than 30% of TikTok users in the U.S. are aged 30-49 with another 7% ages 50+.

 TikTok is not just for short comedic videos or skits and personal content.
 Businesses have begun using TikTok as a marketing tool, and it can work for many different types of brands.
 DMOs can use this app to their advantage to garner a captivated audience.
 There are two main sections to TikTok: the “For You” page and the “Following” page.
 If you’re just getting started and therefore do not have a large following, you need to appeal to the “For You” page, also commonly known as the FYP.
 Once your following has grown, you can start focusing on your followers more while also using the FYP to continue to grow your following.